Link-Money-Public/react-native-sdk-sample-app/merchant-managed-payment/README.md

 ### Step 3: (IOS Only) Install Pods

-From the link-managed-payment directory, run ```yarn pods``` to install the pods required for the IOS build.
+From the merchant-managed-payment directory, run ```yarn pods``` to install the pods required for the IOS build.

 ### Step 4: Build and Deploy the App

-From the link-managed-payment directory, run the following command to build the app and deploy it to the simulator:
+From the merchant-managed-payment directory, run the following command to build the app and deploy it to the simulator:

 For Android: